-Property Maintenance and Repair Bylaw No. 7897, Clause 3.1.2 states that "Every person required 30 days of receipt of an invoice demanding payment, appeal the amount of the invoice by notifying the afforded the opportunity to be heard by Council to determine if the fee or service fee should be paid."
+Property Maintenance and Repair Bylaw No. 7897, Clause 3.1.2 states that "Every person required 30 days of receipt of an invoice by notifying the afforded the opportunity to be heard by Council to determine if the fee or service fee should be paid."

-· General Restoration (604)562-5240
+· Clemens Restoration (604)562-5240